 If you read Cold Mountain (or saw the movie), then you know that the people who lived on the slopes of the Blue Ridge were reluctant participants in the Civil War, for the conflict brought nothing but chaos, murder and starvation to this remote corner of North Carolina.
 It took decades to recover.
-Northern money brought the region back, as Sylva became a manufacturing center, its paper mill belching white smoke into the valley up until the present day.
+Northern money brought the region back, as Sylva became a manufacturing center, its paper mill belching white smoke even today.

 Trump supporters are proud of a map colored red, all those counties away from the coasts voting for a new kind of war against the federal government.

 But the red states are red just barely.
 In Asheville, which went for Clinton, restaurants and coffee shops make a point in identifying their bathrooms as “all-gender,” appalled by their legislature’s bumbling efforts to regulate toilets.

 The cities and towns are blue, while the rural areas are red.
 A man who worked in a remote valley said that people just assumed that he voted for Trump.
 After all, he was in his 60s and white.
 But he didn’t.
 Old enough to remember segregation, he recognized wrong then and he recognized it now.

 “We fought the Civil War once already,” he told me, not interested in another red versus blue battle.